Vietnam.vn - Nền tảng quảng bá Việt Nam

 Appearance of the Japanese Covered Bridge after restoration.
 Photo: GK

-According to documents from the Hoi An Cultural Heritage Management and Preservation Center, since its construction until today, although it has been preserved and kept intact by the Hoi An community, historical documents also show that the Japanese Covered Bridge has undergone at least 7 major restorations in the years 1763, 1817, 1875, 1917, 1962, 1986, 1996.
+According to documents from the Hoi An Cultural Heritage Management and Conservation Center, since its construction until today, although it has been preserved and kept intact by the Hoi An community, historical documents also show that the Japanese Covered Bridge has undergone at least 7 major restorations in the years 1763, 1817, 1875, 1917, 1962, 1986, 1996.

 During the French colonial period, the Japanese Covered Bridge was restored by the government and the community.
 The restoration process is recorded in three stone steles and a crossbeam that still remain at the site.
-During the Republic of Vietnam government, around 1962, the Japanese Covered Bridge was restored, replacing and reinforcing the rotten structures.
+During the Republic of Vietnam government, around 1962, the Japanese Covered Bridge was restored, replacing and reinforcing the decayed structures.

-The restoration of the Japanese Covered Bridge in 1986 was carried out from August to October, by the Ministry of Culture (now the Ministry of Culture, Sports and Tourism) in coordination with the People's Committee of Hoi An Town (now the People's Committee of Hoi An City).
+The 1986 restoration of the Japanese Covered Bridge was carried out from August to October, by the Ministry of Culture (now the Ministry of Culture, Sports and Tourism) in coordination with the People's Committee of Hoi An Town (now the People's Committee of Hoi An City).
 The restoration items included the restoration of the roof and the restoration of the bridge floor as it is today.
 In the year of Binh Ty (1996), the People's Committee of Hoi An Town (now the People's Committee of Hoi An City) continued to carry out the restoration of the Japanese Covered Bridge.
 The restoration items included rebuilding half of the western pillar and casting the northern wall beams.

 On July 24, 1999, the Consultation Conference on the Restoration of the Japanese Covered Bridge was held with the attention of many experts in research and preservation of architectural heritage in the country.
 Over the next decade, the contents related to the restoration and rescue of the Japanese Covered Bridge were continuously discussed and debated.
-However, due to concerns that the Japanese Covered Bridge would become “new and younger”; as well as not finding the most suitable solution for the restoration of a symbolic and valuable structure like the Japanese Covered Bridge, for a long time, the restoration only stopped at the level of reinforcement and support to avoid the risk of the monument collapsing.
+However, due to concerns that the Japanese Covered Bridge would "rejuvenate and become younger"; as well as not finding the most suitable solution for the restoration of a symbolic and valuable structure like the Japanese Covered Bridge, for a long time, the restoration only stopped at the level of reinforcement and support to avoid the risk of the relic collapsing.

 Strictly follow the restoration process